 Eucalyptus essential oil is often used in cough drops, nasal inhalers, and sprays.
 Sniffing a few drops of eucalyptus essential oil applied to a handkerchief can relieve a stuffy nose.
 The oil may also be used in a hot bath or steam tent.
 Add a few drops to hot water, make a tent with a towel, and breathe the soothing aroma until water cools.

 Eucalyptus can be made into a gargle for sore throats or made into a chest-rub for coughs.
-Just make eucalyptus tea, cool, and gargle as often as necessary.
+For gargle, make eucalyptus tea, cool, and gargle as often as necessary.
+For chest rub, add to homemade ointment.
+Just melt some beeswax with vegetable oil and stir in eucalyptus essential oil while cooling.

 Mix up some eucalyptus oil for use in the treatment of arthritis, painful joints, and sore muscles by combining ten drops of eucalyptus essential oil, ten drops of rosemary essential oil, and a quarter cup of almond oil.
 Use as needed to relieve pain by gently rubbing on joints and muscles.

 Eucalyptus makes a good ointment for the skin.
 Use on chapped hands, dandruff, sore feet, and acne.

 Eucalyptus can be used as an insect repellent.
 Apply strong eucalyptus tea to all exposed body parts except the face.
 To make a longer lasting insect repellant spray, combine 1 teaspoon lavender essential oil, 1 teaspoon eucalyptus essential oil, 1 teaspoon patchouli essential oil, 1 pint of vodka, 1 pint of water, and a quarter cup of almond oil.
 This spray also works on pets to help repel fleas.